 Our distribution system is a network of power lines with overhead and underground conductor cables, transformer stations, transformers, voltage regulators, and oil circuit reclosers.
 It reduces higher voltages to useable levels – down to 120 V for our homes – and maintains a constant supply of power and steady voltage levels.
 Energy use varies throughout the day and can increase as much as 65% from summer to winter.

 We operate alternating current (AC) and direct current (DC) transmission systems:

 - AC is an electric current that reverses direction at regular intervals, or alternates from positive to negative, approximately 60 times a second.
 Most of the electricity used in the world is AC.

 - DC is an electric current that flows in one direction.
 For long-distance transmission, power losses are considerably less with DC than with AC.

 At a generating station, the turbine generators produce AC electricity.
 If travelling a long distance, we convert the electricity to DC at a convertor station close to the generating station.
 The electricity travels to another convertor station where we change it back to AC through an inversion process.
 AC electricity is then transmitted through our distribution network to our customers.

 To learn more about Canada’s electricity industry, visit the Power for the Future website.

 Natural gas transmission & distribution

-We deliver over a billion cubic metres of natural gas to 130 communities across southern Manitoba on average every year.
-Nearly 100% of that natural gas is brought in from Alberta by a main-line transmission pipeline owned by TransCanada Pipelines Limited (TCPL).
+We deliver around 2 billion cubic metres of natural gas to 130 communities across southern Manitoba every year.
+Most of that natural gas is brought in from Western Canada by a gas transportation pipeline owned by TransCanada Pipelines Limited (TCPL).

 For more information about our facilities and operations, contact us.